Haoz2/Haoz2.github.io/index.md

 		</div>
 </body>
 <h1>Short Bio</h1>
-<p><font face="Arial" size="4">I am a Ph.D. candidate in Geotechnical Engineering under supervision of Professor Wang-xinzhi and Professor Meng-Qingshan.
+<p><font face="Georgia" size="4">I am a Ph.D. candidate in Geotechnical Engineering under supervision of Professor Wang-xinzhi and Professor Meng-Qingshan.
 I am affliated with <a href="http://www.sklgme.org/">State Key Laboratory of Geomechanics and Geotechnical Engineering</a> and <a href="http://www.whrsm.ac.cn/">Institute of Rock and Soil Mechanics</a> at <a href="http://www.cas.ac.cn/">CAS</a>.
 I got my bachelor's degree from <a href="https://www.hfut.edu.cn/">Hefei University of Technology</a>.
 You can reach me through my email address haozeal at gmail dot com.</font></p>
 <h2><strong>Education</strong></h2>
 <ul><li><b>2016-2020</b>.
 B.S.
 Hefei University of Technology, College of Civil Engineering.</li>
 <li><b>2020-Present</b>.
 Ph.D.
 Candidate.
 University of Chinese Academy of Sciences, Institute of Rock and Soil Mechanics.</li>